 1) ARRIVE FIVE MINUTES EARLY

-I begin all my yoga classes with a minute or two of getting quiet and still, focusing on breathing deeply and setting intentions.
+I usually begin all my yoga classes with a minute or two of getting quiet and still, focusing on breathing deeply and setting intentions.
 These few minutes are very important because they give the students a moment to clear away the day and check in.
 When a student arrives late, it disrupts this special moment and distracts the students that showed up on time.
 I know life is hectic; I would rather you show up late than not at all.
 So I ask that you do your best to arrive a few minutes early.
 However if you know you are going to be late, take a moment and look inside the room before entering.
 If you see that the class has already started and everyone is quietly breathing, either wait outside for those few minutes or come in very quietly, sit where you are and join us.
 Once the class starts moving, then the teacher can help you find a space and get you set up with props, etc. In addition, warming up is very important in yoga and can help keep you safe when moving into deeper more challenging poses.
 So if you are really late (20 minutes or later), please take time to do your own warm up, or consider attending a class at a later time.

 2) MAKE SPACE FOR EACH OTHER